meganz/sdk/README.md

 * A Windows-native C++ development environment (e.g. MinGW or Visual Studio)
 * Crypto++
+* zlib (until WinHTTP learns how to deal with Content-Encoding: gzip)

 (You won't need cURL, as megaclient's Win32 version relies on WinHTTP for network access.
 Windows-native filesystem event monitoring is